charlawl/DublinBikeApp/README.md

 ```master``` - Deployed version

 Code is merged into the ```master``` branch at the end of the sprint.
 All pull requests are made to the development branch.
 Branch names start with initials.
 The following is an example of branch naming:

 ```nn_create_sql_database```

 ```ch_store_api_stream_to_database```

 ```gh_display_coordinates_on_map```
 e.t.c

 ### Merge conflicts

 Merge conflicts are to be fixed on personal branches before making a pull request.
-This is; before making a pull request, do a ```$git pull development``` on your branch to get changes on the development branch(if any).
+This is; before making a pull request, do a ```$git pull development``` and merge your own branch into that to get changes on the development branch.

 As a general rule, we agreed that contributors should not merge their own work.
 We will tag the other collaborators on pull request for them to review the code and hopefully merge it.